Lost (Cher Lloyd song)

 "Lost" is a song by English singer Cher Lloyd.
-It was released on 24 April 2020 under Universal Music Group.
-An accompanying video directed by Raja Virdi was released on April 24.
-Writing for The Guardian, Leonie Cooper said: "There is something heartening about this largely harmless return."
+It was released on 24 April 2020, through Polydor Records under Universal Music Group.
+An accompanying video directed by Raja Virdi was released on the same day.

 Background and production

-After releasing her album Sorry I'm Late in 2014, Lloyd went on a musical hiatus before releasing several songs between 2016 and 2019.
-After signing a new record deal with Polydor Records & Universal Music Germany, she released "None of My Business" in 2018 and "M.I.A" in 2019, both in October.
-Several months later, Lloyd began teasing "Lost" for a week before being released in April.
+After releasing her second album, Sorry I'm Late (2014), Lloyd went on a musical hiatus.
+She released "None of My Business" in October 2018 and "M.I.A" in October 2019, through Polydor Records and Universal Music Germany.
+Several months later, she began teasing then-upcoming single "Lost" for a week before being released in April.

+A week prior to the release of "Lost", Lloyd expressed strong anticipation for the track, noting her excitement amid growing fan expectation.
+She said she was "just so excited" about the release, explaining that although she initially questioned whether it was "the right time" to put out new music, she ultimately concluded that music was, alongside her family and friends, "the only thing [...] that is keeping me going" during lockdown.
+She added that she believed many listeners felt similarly and hoped that continuing to create and release music would offer fans "that message of empowerment".

-The song was written by Raphaella, Casey Smith, Patrick Jordan-Patrikios, Boy Matthews, Youthonix & Cher Lloyd while it was mixed and mastered by Lex Barkey.
-Hitimpulse produced the song and have been consistent producers for Lloyd since the aforementioned singles.
+"Lost" was written by Lloyd along with Raphaella, Casey Smith, Patrick Jordan-Patrikios, Boy Matthews and Youthonix, while it was mixed, mastered by Lex Barkey, and produced by Hitimpulse.